 |Sterling Heights Average (annual)||Michigan Average||National Average|

 One of the most important determinants of your car insurance rates is the insurance company you work with.
 In Sterling Heights, AAA offers the cheapest premiums for the typical insurance buyer.
 Reference below the top options for affordable insurance in Sterling Heights.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Don't forget to get car insurance quotes based on your personal driving profile.

 |Insurance Company||Average Yearly Rate|

-Teenage drivers pay Sterling Heights's most expensive insurance rates.
+Teenage drivers pay Sterling Heights' most expensive insurance rates.
 When drivers hit their 20s in Sterling Heights and move out of the teenage age bracket, they reduce their premiums substantially.
 In Sterling Heights, teenage drivers pay $12,149 — a full $8,179 more than the second-most expensive rate paid by an age group.